AndyShiue/Ende-readme/README.md

 # Phase Polymorphism

-`const fn`s still isn't flexible enough in some situation.
+`const` still isn't flexible enough in some situation.
 See the following 2 examples for instance:

 1. The `curry` function: